MEMAUDATA/MEMAUDATA/README.md

-Hi there,
+Hi there 👋,

 I'm Nicolas.
 I used to be an audiologist, lecturer  at Toulouse 3 University and a CNRS researcher.
 I've changed path by becomming a data scientist.
-My passions are travelling, tasting beers and also takling with people to exchange ideas.
+My passions are travelling ✈️, tasting beers🍻 and also takling with people to exchange ideas.
+Regardings sports, I like Handball 🤾, snow glidding 🏂 squash, bouldering and cycling 🚴.

 ### Contributions :